 From an iPhone (over regular Bluetooth without apt-X) we streamed some tracks off REM’s “Collapse Into Now” album to the iMW725, with great results.
 Totally reliable, the built-in speakers somehow manage to dredge out a thoroughly decent amount of low frequency sound, with some excellent detail and stereo imaging, to boot.
 An “ESS” button on the remote creates an oddly effective soundstage where Michael Stipe’s vocals appear to be placed behind the instrumentation, though this is where bass is at its tightest and most profound.
 The same tunes pumped into the iMW725 from a netbook fitted the apt-X dongle produced a sound with noticeably less hiss and bags of detail, though it’s presence or otherwise shouldn't be a deal breaker unless the 100m distance is crucial to you; the Waves Maxx Audio codec puts in a fine performance with standard Bluetooth audio.

 Bluetooth’ed straight to the iMW725 from an iMac (again, without apt-X at work), Radiohead’s “Morning Mr Magpie” - stored on iTunes as a 47.3MB WAV file - sounds fabulous and significantly better than some MP3s compressed to 320kbps, though even 128kbps files remain highly listenable.

-The maker of both the first iPod docking station and “Works with iPhone” speaker system has turned its back on the latest AirPlay spec to configure its own Bluetooth-based wireless speaker - and it’s an absolute steal.
-Carefully thought-out and fine-tuned, it’s the iMW725’s abilities as a two-room audio system we like best, though it’s the generally impressive sound quality on this everyman wireless solution that scores it victory.
-Who needs cables, docks or even apps?
+Carefully thought-out and fine-tuned, it’s the iMW725’s abilities as a two-room audio system we like best, though it’s the generally impressive sound quality - both with and without the lossless apt-X dongle tech - on this everyman wireless solution that scores it victory